titilda/appunti/Numerical Linear Algebra/index.md

 To better understand this summary, it may be helpsul to read [Foncamenti di Calcolo Numerico](/Fondamenti%20di%20Calcolo%20Numerico/index.html), [Logica e Algebra](/Logica%20e%20Algebra/index.html) and [Geometria e Algebra Lineare](/Geometria%20e%20Algebra%20Lineare/index.html).

 To have hands-on practice on the topics of this subject, it it suggested to play around with MATLAB/Octave, Eigen and LIS.
 A rudimental LIS cheatsheet is avaliable [here](./lis.html).
+A rudimental "Eigen by examples" is available [here](./eigen.html).

 ## Notation and matrix overview